immerse-project/nemo-simsar/docs/overview.md

 ## NEMO-SIMSAR

-**NEMO-SIMSAR** aims to fill the gap of documenting NEMO simulations and introduces a consistent concept and provides recipes and tools for the user.
+**NEMO-SIMSAR** aims to fill the gap of documenting NEMO simulations created by users and introduces a consistent concept and provides recipes and tools for the user.

-The concept behind NEMO-SIMSAR does not only emphasize [univocally citable input data sets](#) but also introduces a more comprehensive definition of a [simulation package](#) and its components than the original concept of configurations and experiments does in NEMO.
-The preferred repository system for [publishing your simulation](#) with SIMSAR is git (other platforms and protocols might be applicable, too).
+The concept behind NEMO-SIMSAR does not only emphasize [univocally citable input data sets](#) but also introduces a more comprehensive definition of a [simulation package](#) and its components than the original concept of configurations and experiments stipulates.
+The preferred repository system for [publishing your simulation](#) with SIMSAR is git (but other platforms and protocols might be applicable, too).

 The figure below illustrates the workflow:

 1. User A (Simulation Manager X) has a copy of the NEMO framework repository containing several experiments under different configurations
-2. User A creates one ore more Simulation Packages and publishes them each in separate git project.
-Creating additional static pages from the git project in order to support the `makenemo -u` switch is optional.
+2. User A creates one ore more Simulation Packages and publishes them each in a separate git project.
+User A also has the option to create additional static pages from the git project in order to support the `makenemo -u`.
 3. User B, also having a copy of the NEMO framework repository, clones one or more of these git projects to work with.
 In this case, User B could also contribute to a simulation package by uploading their own version and submitting a merge request to the respective git project.
 4. User B could also import a simulation package using the static pages version of the git project and the "unsupported configuration" switch with the build tool: `makenemo -u`.
 In this case no contributions could be made directly to the simulation project unless the simulation package is re-imported invoking step 3.
 5. DOIs could refer either to the git project version or the static pages version.
 In a two-level-access approach a DOI could refer to the static page version which in turn provides a link to the original repository.